go1com/openai-review/README.md

 2. When you create a new Pull Request, you will see a `PR Review` job running in your branch
 ![PR Review Screenshot](<./media/Screenshot 2024-05-07 at 8.52.09 AM.png>)

+### Project issues and brainstorming
+If you encounter any issues, or have any ideas for improvement, please create issues in [Project issues](https://github.com/go1com/openai-review/issues)